-The Financial Group determines the allowance for loan losses related to non-revolving consumer portfolio as established by the Commission, calculating the Probability of Default, Severity of Loss and Exposure (expected loss model) as of the classification date, as follows:
+The Institution determines the allowance for loan losses related to non-revolving consumer portfolio as established by the Commission, calculating the Probability of Default, Severity of Loss and Exposure (expected loss model) as of the classification date, as follows:

-- Probability of default: Depending on the payment periodicity and the type of loan, it is determined using variables such as the number of payments in arrears, the maximum length of arrears, average payment compliance, the remaining term and the number of times that the loan is paid or financed. - Severity of loss: This is 65% for up to 10 months in arrears and 100% thereafter. - Exposure refers to the balance as of the classification date excluding interest accrued but not collected for loans in non-performing portfolio.
+- Probability of default: Depending on the payment periodicity and the type of loan, it is determined using variables such as the number of payments in arrears, the maximum length of arrears, average payment compliance, the remaining term and the number of times that the loan is paid or financed. - Severity of loss: This is 65% for up to 10 months in arrears and 100% thereafter. - Exposure refers to the balance as of the classification date excluding accrued interest but not collected for loans in non-performing portfolio.

-Allowances for loan losses in the consumer portfolio that does not include credit card operations established by the Financial Group as a result of the classification of the loans, are classified based on the following degrees of risk and percentages:
+Allowances for loan losses in the consumer portfolio, excluding credit card operations, are classified based on the following degrees of risk and percentages:

 Level of risk Allowance Percentage Ranges for Loan Losses

 A1 0% to 2.00%

 A2 2.01% to 3.00%

 B1 3.01% to 4.00%

 B2 4.01% to 5.00%

-B3 5.01% to 6.00%
+В3 5.01% to 6.00%

 C1 6.01% to 8.00%

 C2 8.01% to 15.00%

 D 15.01% to 35.00%

-Е 35.01% to 100.00%
+E 35.01% to 100.00%